hagsteel/python/pygame/new_space_invaders/README.md

 # Space Invaders

-New Space Invaders written in Python and Pygame modules
+New Space Invaders is written in Python and Pygame modules

 ## Requirements